Frueber/nuget-repackager/README.md

 1. Open a terminal.
 2. Enter the beginning of the command: `dotnet NuGetRepackager.dll`.
 3. Append the pre-release version with the flag `--prv`: `--prv=11.0.0-pr.1.1.1`.

-From here on we can add any additional flags that will accomplish what we're looking to do.
+4. From here on we can add any additional flags that will accomplish what we're looking to do.
 As an example, let's pretend that we would like to repackage a NuGet package and then update the main branch of the repository that the package came from.
 The entire command should look like this: `dotnet NuGetRepackager.dll --prv=11.0.0-pr.1.1.1 --csproj={CsProjFilePath}`.
+5. Execute the command.

 # Update Package Release Notes